 A REALTOR’® Who Invests Sells Best

 Many Real Estate Agents may come in and offer to cut their Marketing Fee by 1-2%.
 You want a REALTOR® that can afford to Market your listing, afford to spend money on you.
 A discounted commission that an agent may offer will likely come with discounted services.

 Discounted Services, or limited listings, will be a headache for you in the long run, and cost you money.
+Once you understand how commission works, this becomes more apparent.
 You will be handling the offers, negotiations and often the advertising.
 If a Real Estate Agent cuts their Marketing Fee, they do not have the funds necessary to do what is needed to get your home sold.
 Ask them what resources do they have to ensure your home is sold.

 For example, take a 1% difference in Marketing Fee, going down from 7% to 6%.
 On a home for $150,000 this cut equals $1500.00.
 The mortgage could be $1500.00 per month, so the longer the property sits, the more the cost to the Seller adds up.
 The decision between adding the 1% to the Marketing Fee versus the months of mortgage payments must be considered.

 Buyer agents are paid from that Marketing Fee, and will be more motivated to work harder on the properties with a higher real estate commission.
 The property appears to be worth more when listed at a higher Marketing Fee.
 The buyer may even consider that home is better maintained, and the seller is ready to sell.
 Professional Real Estate Agents will show buyers all homes they would like to see, as that is their fiduciary duty to their client.